Blepharoplasty (Eyelid Rejuvenation)

 The subject of risks and potential complications of surgery is best discussed on a personal basis between you and your surgeon, or with a staff member in your surgeon's office.
 Some of the potential complications that may be discussed with you include hematoma (an accumulation of blood under the skin that may require removal), infection and reactions to anesthesia.
 Following the surgery, there can be a feeling of dryness or irritation in the eye that requires treatment.
 There is a possibility of a temporary decrease in sensation of the eyelid skin or impaired eyelid function that sometimes may need to be corrected by additional surgery.
 You can help minimize certain risks by following the advice and instructions of your plastic surgeon, both before and after your eyelid surgery..

-The goal of your plastic surgeon and the entire staff is to make your surgical experience as easy and comfortable for you as possible.
+The goal of your plastic surgeon and the entire staff is to make your surgical experience as easy and comfortable as possible.

 How should I prepare for surgery?